caos/orbos/README.md

 Orbiter boostraps, lifecycles and destroys clustered software and other cluster managers whereas each can be configured to span over a wide range of infrastructure providers.

+## The name

+Wikipedia defines a `orbiter` as follows `An object that orbits another, especially a spacecraft that orbits a planet etc. without landing on it.`
+We think this definition is greatly applicable to a tool, that manages clustered software from afar, whithout directly touching it.

 ## Bootstrap a new static cluster on firecracker VMs using ignite

 Create a new repository (e.g. git@github.com:caos/orbiter-tmp.git), clone it and change directory to its root and export according environment variables.